HarunaDev/Arcadea-App/README.md

-## TIC TAC GAME APP
+## Arcadea GAME APP

-tic tac game web application with javascript, will look foward to adding more games to the app.
+A gaming web applications with 2 games, built javaScript.
+Looking to adding more games and make the app more robust as i continue my learning journey.

+Checkout a live demo @ https://arcadea.netlify.app/